 Parking and Public Transportation Parking is only available in local pay lots; public transportation is available via the Chicago Transit Authority.

-Historic and Architectural Features The 15-floor facility, constructed of masonry and steel, was built in 1923 as a retail building and later purchased in 1942 by the government.
+History and Architectural Features The 15-floor masonry and steel structure, originally constructed as a retail building in 1923, was purchased by the federal government in 1942.

 The shortcut for this page is www.gsa.gov/lipinskifb.